zestuus/plantimee/README.md

 # plantimee
-We help you to plan where and when to hold your event
+### Semi-automatic event planner

-And we can do it automatically)
+Automatic system can analyze your agenda and agendas of all participants to make predictions where and when your event can happen.